-BP-100-1.02 ("Bcl-2" or "BP1002") is our second liposome delivered antisense drug candidate.
+BP-100-1.02 ("BP1002") is our second liposome delivered antisense drug candidate.
 The scientific name for BP1002 is Liposomal Bcl-2, a liposome delivered antisense cancer drug.
 BP1002 is ready for clinic and is intended to target the lymphoma and certain solid tumor markets.
 Clinical targets for BP1002 include lymphoma, breast cancer, colon cancer, prostate cancer and leukemia.
-Liposomal Bcl-2 has the potential to treat 40%-60% of solid tumors.
+We believe that BP1002 has the potential to treat 40%-60% of solid tumors.